Catholic beliefs and rules on marriage

 – Both couples must be baptized and at least one of them must be a Catholic.
 This is because the Catholic Church views marriage as a sacrament that should be entered into by two baptized individuals.

 – The wedding must take place in a Catholic church.
-This is to emphasize the significance of the sacrament and the fact that the couple is making a commitment to God as well as to each other.
+This is to emphasize the meaning of the sacrament and the fact that the couple is making a commitment to God as well as to each other.

 – Both couples must complete a pre-marriage course and obtain a marriage license.
-The pre-marriage course is designed to help the couple prepare for their life together and understand the significance of the sacrament of marriage.
+The pre-marriage course is designed to help the couple prepare for their life together and understand the meaning of the sacrament of marriage.
 The marriage license is a legal requirement that proves the couple is eligible to be married.

 – The wedding ceremony must be conducted by a Catholic priest or deacon.
 This ensures that the sacrament is performed in accordance with the teachings and beliefs of the Catholic Church.